Things You Should Never, Ever Vacuum

 We know that a vacuum cleaner could help with hair, it is totally fine to vacuum the small strands of hair, while the heaps of long hair or clumps of hair may not worth vacuuming.
 It clogs up the machine, and you’ll need to constantly fish it out to make sure the vacuum could work properly again.
 You thought it is a time-saver, well it is not.

-Actually, the way to save your time and energy is sweeping it up using a broom and dustpan or just use your hands if it is on a rug or carpet.
+Actually, the way to save your time and energy is sweeping it up using a broom and dustpan or just using your hands if it is on a rug or carpet.
 If there are bunches of hair clogging your vacuum, remove it gently using a pair of scissors and an old toothbrush.
 If you have a pet, we suggest getting a special vacuum cleaner for pet hair.

 Warm notice: You won’t want to have the hair clogged in the toilet, so just don’t flush it into the toilet!